sketchbuch/obsidian-knowledge-base/Typescript/Examples/Types from Arrays.md

 # Types from Arrays

-How to create types from arrays - use instea of enums.
+How to create types from arrays - use instead of enums.

 ---